JJFABxIT/NotAnITGuy/README.md

 ## 🏁 Getting Started

-This repository is meant to supplement the tutorials on my YouTube channel.
-Before diving in, you may want to check out the relevant videos for each section of the repository.
+This repository is meant to supplement the tutorials on my Blog and act as a knowledge base.
+Before diving in, you may want to check out the relevant blog post for each section of the repository.

 ### Requirements